 - The Grand Apartment – Originally known as the Apartment of the Planets (the seven salons of this apartment each featured a painting of a planet), this was King Louis XIV’s apartment.
-While the entire apartment and all its salons are amazing, most notable are the ceilings, painted by Painter to the King, Charles Le Brun and his team of artists.
+While the entire apartment and all its salons are amazing, most notable are the ceilings, painted by Painter to the king, Charles Le Brun and his team of artists.

 - Royal Opera – The auditorium of the Opera is fashioned entirely from wood, making it one of the most acoustically “live” theaters in the world.
 Though it was a court theater and not meant for a huge public audience, it seats more than 700.
 Gold, pink, and green dominate the decor for the Opera, which wasn’t constructed until 1770.
-It was first used for the wedding ball of future king Louis XVI and Marie Antoinette, and boasts a unique mechanical system that raises the floor to the level of the stage.
+It was first used for the wedding ball of future King Louis XVI and Marie Antoinette, and boasts a unique mechanical system that raises the floor to the level of the stage.
 Today, it is still used for concerts and operas.

-At 100 hectare (about 250 acre), the garden of the Versailles Palace is Europe’s largest palace garden.
+At 100 hectares (about 250 acres), the garden of the Versailles Palace is Europe’s largest palace garden.
 It was created in the seventeenth century by landscape gardener André Le Nôtre who designed what could be considered the quintessential formal French garden.
 The garden is laid out in a geometric pattern of paths, bushes, flowerbeds and trees.
 Le Nôtre also drained the swampy, sloping terrain and created a series of basins and a large canal, known as the Grand Canal.

 Several fountains adorn the basins.
 The most famous are the Latona Fountain – with a statue of the goddess Latona – and the Apollo Fountain – named after the sun god and depicting the Sun King riding a chariot.
 There are several other fountains in the garden, such as the Neptune Fountain.